Goufoux/Todo/documentation/contributing.md

 - listAction();
 	- He return all tasks (to do and finished)
 - createAction():
-	- Allows to create a task, each task created is attached to user who created.
+	- Allows to create a task, each task created is attached to user who created, the attached form is localited in **src/form/TaskType.php**
 -  editAction():
-	- Allows to update a task, the updated task stay attached to user who created.
+	- Allows to update a task, the updated task stay attached to user who created, the attached form is localited in **src/form/TaskType.php**
 - toggleTaskAction()
 	- Called when a task is marked like finished or when a task is passed form completed to complete.
 - deletetaskAction()
 	- Called when a task is deleted, subtlety, each task can deleted by is author, for tasks attached to 'Anonymous user' only an admin can delete it

+**UserController:**
+The view's linked to ***UserController*** is accessible only by admin user.
+- listAction():
+	- Return all users
+- createAction():
+	- Allow to create an user, the attached form is localited in **src/form/UserType.php**
+- editAction():
+	- Allow to edit an user, the attached form is localited in **src/form/UserType.php**